• Accessibility

 Wearing a well-fitting face mask or respirator (i.e. KN95, KF94 or N95 or higher rated mask) completely covering your nose and mouth and staying current on COVID-19 vaccines and boosters can help keep you and the communities you are visiting safe.

 Masks and proof of COVID-19 vaccination continue to be required in all cities, localities, and private businesses that choose to require them despite the removal of statewide mandates.
-On December 9, 2022, the New York City Department of Health issued an advisory urging the use of high-quality masks (i.e, KN95, KF94, or N95) in public indoor spaces and crowded outdoor settings throughout NYC.
+Businesses and venues may require COVID-19 safety measures for some or all events they host.

 INTERNATIONAL VISITORS